MarcAmil30/InFinity1.0/README.md

     ```
     qsub -v processors="100" scoring.sh
     ```
+    Edit processors to suit the configuration

-9. the previous step will generate n score.csv files where n is the number of processors used to run the step.
-These can be concatnated ``cat scores*.csv > final_scores.csv`` These can then be ranked and ordered.
+9. The previous step will generate n score.csv files where n is the number of processors used to run the step.
+These can be concatnated ``cat scores*.csv > final_scores.csv`` These can then be ranked with ``sort -k2 -n -t, final_scores.csv``

 **Step 5: Multiple Sequence Allignment**
-10. Using the scores generated from the previous step, mutants with a desired alteration in ligand affinity/specificity can be screened using an MSA tool such as Clustal Omega, with enrichmed motifs serving as strarting point sfor further rational design/ screening analysis
+10. Using the scores generated from the previous step, mutants with a desired alteration in ligand affinity/specificity can then be uploaded and screened using an MSA tool such as Clustal Omega, with enriched motifs serving as strarting point for further rational design/ screening analysis

 ## Contributions
 With the interchangability of the invidual steps, we encourage community contributions to test out other tools and help us continously improve the framework.